Bug report #10790

 If you have found any issue with 64bit identifiers anyway, using any recent QGIS version, please reopen AND attach test data.

-#9 Updated by Andre Joost about 4 years ago
+#9 Updated by Andre Joost over 4 years ago

 - Target version changed from Version 2.18 to Future Release - High Priority